mavryk-network/mvgo/README.md

 // - `time.Time` for time values
 // - `string` stringified numbers for Nat, Int, Mumav
 // - `bool` for Booleans
-// - `tezos.Address` for any string or bytes sequence that contains an address
+// - `mavryk.Address` for any string or bytes sequence that contains an address
-// - `tezos.Key` for keys
+// - `mavryk.Key` for keys
-// - `tezos.Signature` for signatures
+// - `mavryk.Signature` for signatures
-// - `tezos.ChainIdHash` for chain ids
+// - `mavryk.ChainIdHash` for chain ids
 // - hex string for untyped bytes
 // - opcode names for any Michelson opcode
 // - opcode sequences for lambdas